mckennapsean/dissertation/content/07-reflect.md

 [^scorrplot]: <http://mckennapsean.com/projects/s-corrplot/>

-Clustered heatmaps are a standard approach to visualize correlation among many variables [@wilkinson2009history; @seo2002interactively].
-Heatmaps directly visualize the correlation between each pair of variables using a color encoding and can highlight clusters of variables reasonably well, but they also have a number of limitations: pairwise correlation computations grow quadratically with the number of variables; clustering is necessary for pattern detection, but the visual results are highly variable based on the clustering technique [@seo2002interactively]; and accurate evaluation of correlation values is difficult due to the relative nature of color perception [@Albers06Interaction;
-@Wong10Color].

-As an alternative to heatmaps, the s-CorrPlot encodes correlation structure spatially among many variables as points in a scatterplot.
-This encoding scales to large datasets containing hundreds of thousands of variables and thousands of observations, both computationally and visually.
-The visual encoding of the s-CorrPlot  is based on a 2D orthogonal projection of standardized variables.
-The observation that standardized variables lie on a unit hypersphere leads to a derivation of a new exact spatial encoding of correlation through orthogonal projection.
-McKenna et al. describe in detail the derivation of this new spatial encoding [@mckenna2015s], where the encoding is precise for a subset of all pairwise correlations with error bounds for the rest.

 ### Statistical Correlation

-This project focuses on Pearson's and Spearman's correlation coefficients, which measure the strength of linear and monotonic relationships between the two variables, respectively.
-Spearman's correlation coefficient is Pearson's correlation but on ranked observations.
-The s-CorrPlot can apply to either measure of correlation.

 The s-CorrPlot is based on a geometrical interpretation of correlation [@dempster1969elements; @rodgers1984linearly] where datasets are represented